Inducibility of 4-vertex tournaments: Results

 \section{Results}

-Here we discuss tournaments on at most four vertices.
-For the tournaments $T_1$ and $T_2$ on one and two vertices, respectively, any tournament $T$ has $i(T_k,T)=1$.
-Similarly, for all transitive tournaments $TT_k$ on $k\ge 3$ vertices, the transitive tournament $TT_n$ on $n\ge k$ vertices is the unique tournament on $n$ vertices with $i(TT_k,T)=1$.
+We discuss tournaments on at most four vertices.
+For the tournaments $T_1$ and $T_2$ on one and two vertices, respectively, any tournament $T$ has $i(T_k,T)=1$, and thus $i(T_k)=i(T_k,n)=1$.
+Similarly, for all transitive tournaments $TT_k$ on $k\ge 3$ vertices, the transitive tournament $TT_n$ on $n\ge k$ vertices is the unique tournament on $n$ vertices with $i(TT_k,T)=1$, and thus $i(TT_k)=i(TT_k,n)=1$.
 On the other hand, $i(TT_3,T)$ is minimized exactly if $T$ has all out-degrees in $\{\frac{n-2}{2},\frac{n-1}{2},\frac{n}{2}\}$.
 This easily follows from counting $TT_3$ by first choosing the source vertex, and then any two out-neighbors.
-As a consequence, we have for the only other tournament on three vertices $C_3$: \begin{proposition} The number of induced copies of $C_3$ is maximized if and only if every vertex of a tournament has out-degree in $\{\frac{n-2}{2},\frac{n-1}{2},\frac{n}{2}\}$. \end{proposition}
+As a consequence, one gets for the only other tournament on three vertices $C_3$: \begin{proposition}[Folklore] The number of induced copies of $C_3$ is maximized if and only if every vertex of a tournament has out-degree in $\{\frac{n-2}{2},\frac{n-1}{2},\frac{n}{2}\}$. \end{proposition}

-This implies $i(C_3) = 1/4$ and leaves us with three $4$-vertex tournaments to consider, see Figure~\ref{4vtxTours}: the tournaments we get from $C_3$ by adding a source vertex ($C_3^+$), a sink vertex ($C_3^-$), and by adding a vertex of out-degree $1$ or $2$ ($C_4$).
+This implies $i(C_3) = 1/4$ and leaves us with three $4$-vertex tournaments to consider, see Figure~\ref{4vtxTours}: the tournaments we get from $C_3$ by adding a source vertex ($C_3^+$), a sink vertex ($C_3^-$), and by adding a vertex of out-degree $1$ or $2$ (this choice results in isomorphic outcomes, the carousel $C_4$ defined in the next paragraph).

-We will now define the class $\C_n$ of {\em carousels} on $n \ge 3$ vertices.
+Let us now define the class $\C_n$ of {\em carousels} on $n \ge 3$ vertices.
 A tournament $T$ is in $\C_n$ if its vertices can be labeled $\{v_1,v_2,\ldots,v_n\}$ such that $v_iv_j\in E(T)$ if $0<j-i<\frac{n}{2}$ or if $-n<j-i<-\frac{n}{2}$.
-Said another way, a tournament $T$ is in $\C_n$ if for every $x \in V(T)$, the in- and out-neighborhoods induce transitive tournaments ($T$ is \emph{locally transitive}) and are as balanced as possible ($T$ is \emph{balanced} when $|V(T)|$ is odd, or \emph{nearly balanced} when $|V(T)|$ is even).
+An easy exercise shows that a tournament $T$ is in $\C_n$ if and only if for every $x \in V(T)$, the in- and out-neighborhoods induce transitive tournaments ($T$ is \emph{locally transitive}) and are as balanced as possible ($T$ is \emph{balanced} when $|V(T)|$ is odd, or \emph{nearly balanced} when $|V(T)|$ is even).
 See Figure~\ref{fig:carousels} for an illustration.